-Physical Education Kettlebrook Students are taught about the need for different roles and different responsibilities, including teamwork and decision making.
-Pupils have a say as to what activities they would like to take part in at breaktime and lunchtime.
-The Rule of Law Students are taught about the rules of the various sports and activities.
-They learn about fairness and respect, safety and etiquette, through a variety of PE activities and theory lessons.
-Individual Liberty Individual differences are recognised, and activities and tasks are differentiated or adapted to allow equal participation for all abilities.
-Pupils are encouraged to make judgements about their own and others' performances.
-Mutual Respect and Tolerance Pupils are taught about the environment and different activity contexts.
-The school engages in competition and encourages competition within and across the community.
-Activities take place off-site and in venues accessible to the public.
-Impa ict - Top 5 in physical activity and sport away from Kettlebro in physical activity and sport away from Kettlebrook Short Stay School, post 16 and beyond.
-It is hoped that students will view their vast experience in PE at Kettlebrook Short Stay School as a positive one and that this will shape future importance of following rules within sport and so It is expected that students will have an understanding of the importance of health, fitness, exercising safely and the importance of following rules within sport and society.
+- The Intention of the PE curriculum is to give students the confidence, skills and knowledge to continue to take part in physical activity and sport away from Kettlebrook Short Stay School, post 16 and beyond.
+It is hoped that students will view their vast experience in PE at Kettlebrook Short Stay School as a positive one and that this will shape future behaviour. - 2.
+It is expected that students will have an understanding of the importance of health, fitness, exercising safely and the importance of following rules within sport and society.
 Life skills are embedded in the PE curriculum.
-This supports pupils to make the leap to post-16 provision and meets their needs when entering the world of work.
-3. To have a positive impact on students physical, m nental and social health.
-4. All pupils are given the opportunity to study and All pupils are given the opportunity to study and gain a Cambridge National Sport Studies qualification.
+This supports pupils to make the leap to post-16 provision and meets their needs when entering the world of work. - 3.
+To have a positive impact on students physical, mental and social health. - 4.
+All pupils are given the opportunity to study and gain a Cambridge National Sport Studies qualification. - 5.
 The PE offer is a crucial part of the student experience at the Kettlebrook Short Stay School.
 Inside and outside of the classroom, we aim to foster a life-long commitment to physical activity.